INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Introduction

 To this end, we have developed and experimented with a robot system, \textit{INteractive VIsual GrOunding and gRAsp in clutTEr} (\invigorate).
 See \figref{fig:motivation} for examples. \invigorate integrates data-driven learning and model-based planning.
-To handle complex visual inputs and language interactions, we train separate NN models for object detection, for visual grounding, for question generation, and for object relationship detection and grasping.
-We then build a partially observable Markov decision process (POMDP) that integrates the learned NN modules.
-In the \invigorate POMDP, we model the NN outputs---the detected target object, other objects, and object blocking relationships---as noisy observations and learn a probabilistic observation model of detection failures.
-Through POMDP planning, \invigorate tracks the history of observations over time and obtains a robust probabilistic estimate of the true underlying state, despite uncertainties in perceptual and language processing.
-Further, we introduce an explicit action for asking disambiguation questions in the POMDP model.
-If the language instruction for the target object is ambiguous and there are multiple candidates, \invigorate may ask questions and gather information actively for disambiguation.
-It reasons systematically about the uncertainty of the estimated target object and trades off the benefit of additional information for disambiguation against the cost of asking questions.
+To address complex visual inputs and language interactions, we train separate NN models to detect objects, to ground verbal references, to generate questions that disambiguate object references, and to estimate object spatial relationships for grasping.
+These NN models are then integrated into an object-centric partially observable Markov decision process (POMDP).
+In the INVIGORATE POMDP, we model the NN outputs---the detected target object, other objects, and object blocking relationships---as noisy observations and learn a probabilistic observation model of detection failures.
+Through POMDP planning, \invigorate tracks the history of observations on individual objects over time and obtains a robust probabilistic estimate of the objects and their relationships, despite uncertainties in perceptual and language processing.

+If a verbal reference to the target object is ambiguous, \invigorate gathers information \emph{actively} by asking disambiguation questions.
+It reasons systematically about the uncertainty of the target object and balances the potential benefit of additional information against the cost of asking questions. \bluetxt{Furthermore, it optimizes the generated questions by predicting possible interpretations by humans.}

 We deployed \invigorate on a Fetch robot.
 Experimental results show that \invigorate achieves an overall success rate of 83\% on our test dataset and consistently outperforms a baseline without POMDP integration.
 Ablation studies further confirm the importance of reasoning about uncertainties in dealing with noisy visual perception and language ambiguity.